arpitjain2602/face-recognition/README.md

 Implements Siamese Neural Network for One Shot Image Recognition

 ## Dependencies
-1. Unzip the file at [this](https://drive.google.com/file/d/1Uiw4CZk1unSKW6GH2BFoGd9lRrKVaQT3/view?usp=sharing) location and add those files in **20180402-114759** folder
+1. Unzip the file at [this](https://drive.google.com/file/d/1Uiw4CZk1unSKW6GH2BFoGd9lRrKVaQT3/view?usp=sharing) location and add those files in **20180402-114759** folder (These are pre-trained weights)
+2. Pre-trained models are alread present in **mtcnn** folder
-2. Python modules required are
+3. Python modules required are
    - tensorflow==1.13.1
    - numpy==1.16.3
    - sklearn==0.20.0